 - Rotting timber leading to wet & dry rot

 - Mould growth

 - Spotting (damp patches at high or low level)

 Firstly our expert surveyors will carry out checks to determine the exact cause or quite often multiple causes of the penetrating damp.
 We will then carry out the necessary repairs to prevent the ingress of the moisture.

 Once the initial causes have been correctly dealt with we will then install the necessary products to the affected areas such as our damp proof membranes, Liquid membranes or chemical plaster additives.

 Any affected timbers will be removed and replaced if required before the area is treated with fungicidal chemicals to ensure that there are no future issues with wet or dry rot.

 If our surveyors find any issue with the exterior floor levels being higher than the floor level to the interior of the property otherwise known as bridging of the damp course we will take measures to excavate the high ground or create a soak-away to ensure the sodden ground no longer sits against the brickwork causing it to be constantly saturated.

-If you require help or advise with a penetrating damp problem call our team to book a free survey or request a call back.
+If you require help or advise with a penetrating damp problem call our team to book a survey or request a call back.